 Honestly, going to Stellenbosch, South Africa was definitely an eyeopening experience for me.
-During the first week of orientation, I did a glance over to see all the international students in the large auditorium and there were maybe 5-6 people who looked like me.
+During the first week of orientation, I did a glance over to see all the international students in the large auditorium and there were maybe five to six people who looked like me.

 During that first week of moving in, one of the security guards at my residence actually told me that he has never met a Black student from America before.
 The more people I met, the more I realized how rare it is to be a person of color from America.